Azure/azure-quickstart-templates/101-aks-advanced-networking/README.md

 Executing an AKS deployment using this ARM template will create an AKS instance.
 However, it will also assign the selected Service Principal the following roles:
 - 'Network Contributor' role against the pre-existing subnet.
-- 'Contributor' role against the newly created resource group that contains the AKS cluster resources.
+- 'Contributor' role against the automatically created resource group that contains the AKS cluster resources.

 ## Prerequisites